Table of Contents

 To add column summaries click the “Add Summary” button in the Search view settings.
 Then add a title for your summary and select the summary type.
 By default the title is “Total” and any label you add will be placed in a left column if available.

 When row summaries are enabled, you can disable them for specific columns if needed.
-To do so, hover over the column in the table preview and click the more options icon.
+To do so, hover over the column in the grid preview and click the more options icon.
 Select "No" in the Allow Summary dropdown to hide the summary for that column.

 Pagination determines how many records will show at one time.
-If the total number of records exceeds the number set here, then links will be added to the search results table to navigate to additional pages, displaying more records.
+If the total number of records exceeds the number set here, then links will be added to the search results grid to navigate to additional pages, displaying more records.

 The Options section contains four features that you can enable to customize your search view: